Today’s fun project is a 2001 Chevy Silverado 1500 pickup with a 4.8L V-8

 The customer’s concern was hard starting.
 It would start but had an extended crank time.
 It would eventually start after the 3rd or 4th attempt.
 The symptom was more pronounced after sitting for extended periods of a few hours or more.
 Here are some diagnostic Oscilloscope captures taken during the fuel system testing procedure.
 You can see how the fuel pressure is somewhat low with the engine running.

 The fuel pressure regulator functions okay and the pump’s RPM’s are within normal operating range for a 10 segment pump.
-The current (amperage) load is also within specs.
+The current (amperage) load is not within specs.
 Notice how the fuel pressure drops off to zero within 10 seconds after the engine is shut down.

 This is an abnormal pressure drop.
 This is the cause of the customer’s concern.
 A normal pressure drop should be less than 5 PSI after 15 minutes.
 The running fuel pressure should also be closer to 55 PSI.
 Cutting the old pump open for a visual inspection reveals the commutator bars looked okay.
 The pump’s internal fuel return check valve had failed allowing this abnormal pressure drop after pump shutdown.
 The initial pump prime of 2 seconds at key on couldn’t produce a high enough pressure to start the engine.
 After a 3rd or 4th key cycle the pump prime pressure increase was enough to start the engine.
 Always verify the cause of failure before replacing parts.
 Also verify proper operation after all parts replacements.
 The fuel filter was also replaced with the fuel pump to protect it from possible filter restriction damage.